 "We’re thrilled to receive support from the NIDDK and NIH along with additional affirmation of the groundbreaking work we're doing to develop fully functional transplantable livers and provide more options for the thousands of patients with liver failure who face an uncertain future,” says Dr. Jeff Ross, Miromatrix CEO.
 “Our mission is to eliminate the liver transplant waiting list and save thousands of lives.
 The support of this grant brings us one step closer to our goal.”

-Miromatrix Medical Inc. is a Minnesota-based biotechnology company on a mission to save and drastically improve countless lives by eliminating the organ transplant waiting list.
-Through their proprietary perfusion decellularization and recellularization technology, the company is creating fully implantable human organs including livers, kidneys and heart products, as well as liver-derived biological products such as MIROMESH® (soft tissue reinforcement) and MIRODERM® (advanced wound care).
-Miromatrix’ perfusion decellularization and recellularization technology is protected by a series of issued patents and pending patent applications in all major markets worldwide.
-Miromatrix’ collaborators include The Mayo Clinic, Texas Heart Institute and Mount Sinai Hospital.
+Miromatrix Medical Inc. is a Minnesota-based biotechnology company on a mission to save and drastically improve patients’ lives by eliminating the organ transplant waiting list.
+Through their proprietary perfusion decellularization and recellularization technology, the company is developing fully implantable human organs including livers, kidneys, lungs and hearts.
+The company previously developed and commercialized the only liver-derived biological products including MIROMESH® (soft tissue reinforcement) and MIRODERM® (advanced wound care).
+Miromatrix’s perfusion decellularization and recellularization technology is protected by a series of issued patents and pending patent applications in all major markets worldwide.
+For more information, visit miromatrix.com.